By LMQC Battle of the Bulge blogger, Alan Sivell, St. Ambrose communications professor, RAGBRAI-er, pizza lover and longtime weight watcher.

 The latest addition to my arsenal in the “Battle of the Bulge” is Become a Fat-Burning Machine: Lose the Belly, End Sugar Cravings, Gain Energy, by Michael Berland.

-Berland’s day job is surprising.
-He’s a political consultant and pollster.
-His book caught my eye after reading an article in the New York Times about him and his book, in which he suggested the cause of our current political candidates’ problems was food-based.
-Here’s an excerpt from the article:
+Berland’s book caught my eye after reading an article in the New York Times about him and his book, in which he suggested the cause of some political candidates’ problems was food-based.

 Like a lot of the books I’ve read over the years, Berland’s is packed with directed meal plans and recipes.